Excursions (Barber): III. Allegretto

-Movement IV
+IV.
+Allegro molto

-The fourth movement is an “exuberant and joyous barn dance,” and functions as the finale of the complete set.
+The fourth movement is an "exuberant and joyous barn dance," and functions as the finale of the complete set.
 This movement in particular captures the idiomatic sounds and styles of a fiddler and his or her accompanying harmonica or accordion player.
-With a tonal center on F, the primary harmonies used are F-major and B-flat major chords, the I and IV harmonies respectively.
+With a tonal center on F, the primary harmonies used are F-major and B♭ major chords, the I and IV harmonies respectively.
 Added tones are also frequently used.

-The form of this movement was first called a “frame form” by Friedewald in his dissertation.
-The A section from measures 1 to 13, the B from measure 14 to 56 and the return of A’, measures 56 through 70.
+The form of this movement was first called a "frame form" by Friedewald in his dissertation.
+The A section from measures 1 to 13, the B from measure 14 to 56 and the return of A', measures 56 through 70.
 However, the B section can be further analyzed as its own type of ternary form (a: m.
-14-23, a’: m.
+14-23, a': m.
 24-33, b: m.
 34-40, a: m.
 41-48, retransition: m.
 49-56).
 This way of analyzing the B section tends to be more truthful to what actually occurs in the music.

 Sifferman takes the form of this movement a step further by explaining that this movement can be analyzed in an arch form.
-“The idea of the two A sections being merely a frame seems unjustified in view of their relative length and substance.”
+"The idea of the two A sections being merely a frame seems unjustified in view of their relative length and substance."
 Viewing this movement as an arch form combines both Friedewald's analysis of the frame form with better explaining the larger B section.
 With this analysis, the larger B section now is broken up into B, C and a retransition section.

 In the very beginning of this movement, Barber presents two motives upon which he expands throughout the rest of the piece.
 The initial blocked chords consisting of the tonic and subdominant harmonies is Motive 1.
 Because of the strict limitation of harmonies, the music seems to imply that this is idiomatic to a harmonica.
 The next two measures introduce another voice consisting of a repeated pattern of sixteenth-notes while the harmonica accompaniment continues.
 This fast-paced sixteenth rhythm implies a fiddle-like feeling.
-The combination of the fiddle and harmonica, create these two voices that move “like freely improvised parts over the simple alternation of tonic and subdominant harmonies.”
+The combination of the fiddle and harmonica, create these two voices that move "like freely improvised parts over the simple alternation of tonic and subdominant harmonies."

 Barber uses these two motives, with slightly altered versions, multiple times within this piece.
 In measure 6, the alternating tonic to subdominant chord motive-1 pattern returns for one measure before moving to the sixteenth-note pattern in measure 7.
 Motive 2 lasts for three bars instead of the regular two.
 In measure 10 the texture changes over the tonic harmony, beginning the transition into the B^{1} section.
-In bar 12 there is an added non-chord tone, the G-sharp that adds color and intensity to the tonic harmony.
+In bar 12 there is an added non-chord tone, the G♯ that adds color and intensity to the tonic harmony.
 Motive 2 appears returning multiple times in measures 19, 21, 28, 31, and 33.